 So, if we look at the Facebook flirtation scenario – how similar is it? i would daresay if we examined it more closely, fairly similar.
 I would love to examine the Facebook profile photos put up during this digital tango: are they head-shots of chin-down, raised eyebrow smiles gazing at the camera?
 Hands on the face perhaps?
 Is “liking” the new head-nod?
 Is the clever status update with fun pictures of last night’s exploits, points of view on today’s world news or funny YouTube video-shares the new arm-swinging and chest thrusting?

 And if it’s all true – is romance necessarily going to be as geographically restricted – or will be learning the art of long distance intimacy and starting to procreate online with the assistance of specialized shipping logistics companies (learn more about one here)?

 But lets not go too far down the rabbit hole.
-I just wanted to examine how our new social garden of Eden affects the way the bunnies meet their mates these days.
+I just wanted to examine how our new social garden of Eden affects the way the bunnies meet their mates these days, a lot of people use social media to know people and flirt, some people like sexting and share their photos and adult snap account pics.
 But it’s good to know that no matter where you hop off to – whether virtual or actual – our biologically predetermined hormonal rituals hit the ground running the same way.
 It’s a pleasant reminder that at the end of the day we are all the same: human to the core and seeking love – to attract the one that will follow you home when you look at them “that way”.